Introduction

 Briefly, Magellan injects a Spatial Join Rule into Catalyst, which ends up building spatial indices on the fly for both the point and polygon datasets.
 The join is then rewritten under the hood to use these indices and avoid an expensive cartesian join in the first place.

-The index precision provided as hint to the data frame via dataframe.index(precision) controls the granularity of the index.
+The index precision provided as hint to the data frame via dataframe.index(precision)

 To understand this better, let's start with how the point in polygon test works.